yiminl18/TRIX/README.md

+### Load Data
+Download data.zip from the separate link provided in the submission.
+Unzip it, and place the resulting data folder in the root directory of this repository.

 ### Load OpenAI API

 Store your OpenAI API in by using 'export OPENAI_API_KEY="your-api-key-here"' or set the OpenAI API key as an environment variable in your system log.